 Transfer the chicken to a clean platter or plate.

 To the same skillet, add the shallot and cook for about 2 minutes, or until soft.
-(If the pan is dry, add a little more oil).
+(If the pan is dry, add a little more oil.)
 Add the garlic and sauté for another 30 seconds.

 1 shallot, 3 cloves garlic

-Stir in stock and cream, scraping up any browned bits, and bring to a boil, then reduce heat to medium-low.
+Stir in stock and cream, scraping up any browned bits, and bring to a boil, then reduce the heat to medium-low.

 Meanwhile, transfer the chicken to a cutting board and cut it into strips or bite-sized pieces.
 Add back into the sauce and simmer for 15 to 20 minutes, or until the sauce has reduced by about 1 cup.